-Major Scales And Key Signatures
+Understanding Major Scales And Key Signatures

-All of the notes of a scale relate back to one common tone called a keynote.
-The keynote of a D Major scale for instance is the note D. This simply means that all of the notes in a D Major scale, together as a whole, are in the key of D Major.
+All of the notes in a scale relate back to one common tone called the key note.
+For instance, the key note of a D Major scale is the note D. This simply means that all of the notes in the D Major scale together as a whole are in the key of D Major.

 The arrangement of steps which constructs a Major scale is as follows:

-Remember from the last video lesson that B and C, and E and F, are the only two sets of natural notes which are separated by a half step.
+Remember from the last video lesson that B and C and E and F are the only two sets of natural notes which are separated by a half step.